spiffe/spiffe.io/content/spire/docs/configuring.md

 Each SPIRE Server uses a specific root signing key that is used to accomplish several important actions:

 * To establish trust by a SPIRE Agent to the SPIRE Server, as the agent holds a certificate that has been signed by that key (note though that trust from the server to the agent is established through attestation).
-* To generate X.509 SVIDs that are issued to workloads
+* To generate X.509 or JWT SVIDs that are issued to workloads
 * To generate SPIFFE trust bundles (used to establish trust with other SPIRE Servers)